 Debugging production systems is a critical business process.
 Modern civilization completely depends on software.
 The most fundamental infrastructure that makes up the fabric of our lives runs on it, from electrical power, to clean drinking water to systems that monitor the very air we breathe.
 All the software managing these basic necessities of life must run at all times – 24/7/365.
 Even for “non-critical” software such as commercial websites, defects can cause severe damage in lost sales, lost customers, and lost reputation.
 Some estimates put the cost of downtime at $5600 per minute, so to prevent production bugs, the process of creating software includes exhaustive testing.
 But for all the safeguards you may put in place, production software is still defective.
 It’s not a matter of IF, but rather WHEN you will discover a defect.
 Some defects are small and can be fixed behind the scenes without anyone noticing, but others are big enough to crash company stocks, and knock spaceships out of orbit.
 So I’ll say it again, debugging production systems is critical.
 Once you discover a bug in Production, you need to fix it before it impacts your business, and if your customers are already feeling it, the urgency is even greater.
-In this post, I will touch on some of the tools and methods currently used in production debugging and why they are insufficient.
-Then, I will describe the fundamental pillars that a true and effective production debugger stands on.
+In this post, I will touch on some of the tools and methods currently used for live debugging in production and why they are insufficient.
+Then, I will describe the fundamental pillars that a true and effective live debugger stands on.

-Why is production debugging so hard?
+Why is live debugging in production so hard?

 Code that is still in development is under the complete control of the developer.
 The environment is known; the scenario is clear; the developer can put breakpoints anywhere in the code to stop and examine its state and make inline changes to see how they affect the outcome.
 Debugging production systems is quite different.